Worship begins at 10 AM from now through September 5, 2021.

-During this time of physical distancing, we have two options for worship: you can worship with us virtually, or in-person following all safety precautions.
+During this time of physical distancing, we have two options for worship: you can worship with us virtually, or in-person following all safety precautions (outdoors, weather permitting, during the summer).
 More information is available in the Worship menu above or on the home page.
 We hope these pictures, taken before the pandemic, remind us that God will bring us through this time as He has brought other generations through trials.

 The Church meets for Worship each Sunday at 11 AM from the first Sunday after Labor Day in September through the second Sunday in June, and at 10 AM for the summer weeks in between.